-YTL Power owns a 45% equity interest in APCO, which is developing a 554 MW oil shale-fired mine-mouth power generation project in the Hashemite Kingdom of Jordan.
+APCO is developing a 554 MW oil shale-fired mine-mouth power generation project in the Hashemite Kingdom of Jordan.
 APCO has signed a 30-year power purchase agreement (including construction period of 3.5 years) with the National Electric Power Company ("NEPCO"), Jordan's state-owned utility, for the entire electrical capacity and energy of the power plant, with an option for NEPCO to extend the power purchase agreement to 40 years (from the commercial operation date of the project's second unit).

-Construction has commenced on the project with the commercial operations for the first unit scheduled to commence in the middle of this year and the second unit in the last quarter of the year.
-However, the global COVID-19 pandemic has led to a delay in the project due to travel and movement restrictions imposed by the Government of Jordan.
-APCO has invoked the force majeure provisions under the power purchase agreement with NEPCO.
-As the effects of COVID-19 are still ongoing, the force majeure provisions are still in effect.
+Construction commenced on the project with commercial operations for the first unit scheduled to commence in the middle of the 2020 calendar year and the second unit in the last quarter of the 2020 calendar year.
+However, the global COVID-19 pandemic has led to a delay in the project due to travel and movement restrictions imposed by the Government of Jordan with commercial operations for both units now expected to be in the latter part of the second half of the 2021 calendar year.
+APCO has invoked the force majeure provisions under the Power Purchase Agreement with NEPCO.
+As the effects of the pandemic are still on-going, the force majeure provisions are still in effect.